cmg-dev/iot-nerves/presi.md

 # Nerves and Buildroot

-Nerves relies upon buildroot to build an embedded distribution
+Nerves relies upon Buildroot to build an embedded distribution

 Find it [here](www.buildroot.org).

-Buildroot is pain!
 ]

+???
+* Buildroot is also pain!
+* Compile time
+* Only Linux
+* fiddling around with VMs

 ---
 name: inverse